-Depending on the crowd, your locale, and your outlook on it, the next collection of words can mean a TON of different things.
-Much like the various terms for a partaker (stoner, pothead, etc.), some words for cannabis come with a certain connotations.
-Not all are good, not all bad, but most have negative associations due to the Federal illegality that plagued the United States for so many years.
+Depending on the crowd, how old you are, and your outlook on it, the next collection of cannabis slang terms can mean a TON of different things.
+Much like the various terms for a partaker (stoner, pothead, etc.), some cannabis slang words come with certain connotations.
+Not all are good, not all bad, but most have negative associations due to the federal illegality that plagued the United States for so many years.

-Pot has been a slang term for cannabis since the early 1930’s!
+Pot has been a cannabis slang term since the early 1930’s!
 The word came to the United States as a shortening of the Mexican Spanish words “Potacion de guaya”, which was a fermented fruit drink (wine or moonshine) that was used to steep cannabis flowers.
 It directly translates to “the drink of grief”, which is why so many cannabis enthusiasts are hoping to get people to stop using words like ‘pot’, ‘marijuana’ and ‘reefer’.
-Many feel that words like this have a negative affect on the cannabis industry.
+Many feel that words like this create negative associations for consumers and the industry.

-Marijuana, much like pot, has a very negative connotation, and a lot of people in the industry prefer not to use it.
-Starting out as an innocent Spanish term ‘marihuana,’ Marijuana has seen a dark past.
+Marijuana, much like pot, can have a very negative connotation, and some people in the industry prefer not to use it.
+Starting out as an innocent Spanish term ‘marihuana,’ “marijuana” has seen a dark past.
 It all starts with one William Randolph Hearst, who many of you know as the the guy who caused almost 100 years of cannabis prohibition in the United States to protect his interests in the timber industry.
 Hearst is well known for his propaganda in publishing, as he controlled hundreds of newspapers to advocate against cannabis.
 These stories mainly targeted the African American and Mexican American communities which featured horribly embellished, and false stories about these people committing murders and causing domestic terrorism.
 These stories were able to help Hearst render cannabis illegal at the federal level in 1937.